Female fertility agents: History of female fertility agents

 In the 2000s, there were clinical trials exploring the effectiveness of the aromatase inhibitor letrozole for infertility treatment and ongoing epidemiological studies examining the phenotypic differences associated with prenatal exposure to metformin.
 There is some evidence that letrozole can improve the rate of live births and the rate of pregnancy rate for people who experience anovulatory PCOS, and this treatment may be more effective than SERMs.
 There is high quality evidence that the rate of people developing ovarian hyperstimulation syndrome is similar between SERMs and letrozole.
-There is also high quality evidence to conclusion that there is no difference in the rate of pregnancy loss and the rate that women may have multiple pregnancies when comparing letrozone and SERMs.
+There is also high quality evidence to conclusion that there is no difference in the rate of pregnancy loss and the rate that women may have multiple pregnancies when comparing letrozole and SERMs.